abcxyz/abc/README.md

   value: 'b'
 ```

-Then you can use `abc templates golden-test` to record or verify your tests.
+Then you can use `abc templates golden-test` to record or verify the tests.

 # Using CEL